Saxon Wind Philharmonic

 Since 2021, Austrian-born Peter Sommerer has been chief conductor and artistic director of the Saxon Wind Philharmonic and, with his refreshing style, is setting new accents in the orchestra's musical work.

-In 2023, the Saxon Wind Philharmonic Orchestra was awarded the top-class international music prize OPUS-KLASSIK (successor prize to Echo Klassik) as “Ensemble of the Year” for its recording production “La Valse” under the direction of Peter Sommerer.
-This award is another milestone in the orchestra's eventful history.
-The album was released in October 2022 on the “Hänssler Classic” label.
+In 2023, the Saxon Wind Philharmonic, under the direction of Peter Sommerer, was awarded the prestigious international music prize OPUS KLASSIK (successor to the Echo Klassik) as "Ensemble of the Year" for its recording "La Valse."
+This award marks another milestone in the orchestra's eventful history.
+The album was released in October 2022 by the label "Hänssler Classic."

 Symphonic Concerts